infews/flip-slack/index.markdown

 The Alumni Slack is open to anyone who had an @handspring.com email address.
 It's that simple.

+To get invited, contact dwfrank@gmail.com or mark@dadgar.com and one of them will invite you.

 ## Code of Conduct

 By participating in this community, you are agreeing to this [Code of Conduct](/conduct).
 Why do we need a code of conduct?
 Because it's the internet.